 - Line an 8x8-inch baking pan with parchment paper over-hanging at least two sides.

-- Stir together 2 tbsp ground flax seeds and 5 tbsp of water and set aside for 10 minutes to thicken.
+- Stir together 2 tablespoon ground flax seeds and 5 tablespoon of water and set aside for 10 minutes to thicken.2 tablespoon flax seed soaked in 5 tablespoon of water

 - Add sugar and ½ cup of water to a sauce pan, simmer until all sugar is melted.
 Do not leave it alone or let it boil, and continuously stir.
-It should take about 5 minutes to melt all the sugar and render the water clearish.
+It should take about 2-3 minutes to melt all the sugar and render the water clearish.1 ½ cup organic cane sugar

 - Cool and lift the brownies out of the pan using the parchment paper as handles.

-- I refrigerate them overnight before cutting to get clean cuts but if IG symetry is not necessary, eat them warm!
+- I refrigerate them for 30 minutes before cutting to get clean cuts

 - Store them in an air-tight container in the refrigerator for a week or longer in the freezer.